fommil/fpmortals/manuscript/complete.md

 ## Collections

-Unlike the stdlib Collections API, the scalaz approach describes collection behaviours in the typeclass hierarchy, e.g. `Foldable`, `Traverse`, `Monoid`.
+Unlike the stdlib Collections API, the Scalaz approach describes collection behaviours in the typeclass hierarchy, e.g. `Foldable`, `Traverse`, `Monoid`.
 What remains to be studied are the implementations in terms of data structures, which have different performance characteristics and niche methods.